surma/surma.dev/content/things/portrait-mode.md

       const topLineB = new geometry.Line(new geometry.Point(0, this.viewBox.topY + 40), new geometry.Point(1, 0));
       const topLineC = new geometry.Line(new geometry.Point(0, this.viewBox.topY + 80), new geometry.Point(1, 0));
       const bottomLine = new geometry.Line(new geometry.Point(0, this.viewBox.bottomY - 10), new geometry.Point(1, 0));
-      const slider = new geometry.MeasureLine(
+      const slider = new geometry.ArrowLine(
         bottomLine.project(new geometry.Point(center - 100, 0)),
         bottomLine.project(new geometry.Point(center + 100, 0)),
       );